How is Joseph Wresinski?

-While Joseph Wresinski (1917-1988) is not the first person to listen carefully to people living in extreme poverty or having influence from them, his work was unusual in several important ways.
+Joseph Wresinski (1917-1988) is not the first person to listen carefully to people living in extreme poverty or be influenced by them.
+But his work was unusual in several important ways.
 Wresinski’s own roots in poverty fed his conviction that the only way to advance social justice is to recognize and build on the strength, intelligence, and determination of people in poverty.
 Wresinski considered people in poverty leaders.
-He believed they had an important world vision.
+He believed people in poverty had an important world vision.
 Where all were accepted and respected.
 The projects he developed were not simply designed alongside people in poverty; they were consistently inspired by their unique experience and understanding.

 From personal experience

-In 1957, Wresinski first met disenfranchised families in a large emergency housing camp in Noisy-le-Grand (France).
+In 1957, Wresinski first met disenfranchised families in a large emergency housing camp in Noisy-le-Grand, France.
 This catalysed his personal experience into a vision for a movement of people overcoming poverty and shaping a society without exclusion.
-As he said later, “The families I met [in Noisy] made me think of the poverty of my mother.
+As he said later, “The families I met [in Noisy-le-Grand] made me think of the poverty of my mother.
 The children there could have been my brothers, my sister, or me, forty years earlier.”
-From then on, Wresinski and others who helped him found ATD Fourth World devoted their lives to gaining recognition for the dignity of people in poverty, people whose knowledge and experience are making an invaluable contribution to society.
+From then on, Wresinski and others who helped him, devoted their lives to gaining recognition for the dignity of people in poverty, people whose knowledge and experience make an invaluable contribution to society.

 Key dates in Wresinski’s life:

-Joseph Wresinski was an ordained priest.
-He served in industrial and rural parishes, and right from the beginning he had a special connection with the most deprived families.
+Joseph Wresinski ordained a priest.
+He served in industrial and rural parishes in France.
+From the beginning Wresinski had a special connection with the most deprived families.

-Joseph’s bishop assigned him to be chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
+Wresinski’s bishop assigned him as chaplain to 250 families in an emergency housing camp in Noisy-le-Grand, near Paris.
 The families lived in huts built in a muddy field.
 He said about his years in Noisy-le-Grand: “The families in that camp have inspired everything I have undertaken for their liberation.
-They took hold of me, they lived within me, they carried me forward; they pushed me to found the Movement with them.”
+They took hold of me, they lived within me, they carried me forward; they pushed me to found ATD Fourth World with them.”

-The families of the camp founded the first official organization, which later became the International Movement ATD Fourth World.
+The families of the camp founded the first official organization, which later became ATD Fourth World.
 They replaced soup kitchens and the distribution of old clothes with a library, a kindergarten, and a chapel.
-Joined by the first few Fourth World volunteers, Joseph soon created a research institute on extreme poverty.
+Joined by the first few ATD Fourth World Volunteer Corps members, Joseph soon created a research institute on extreme poverty.
 It brought together researchers from different countries and disciplines.

 From personal experience